-I recently attended the London CIPD Future of Work Conference, surprisingly what I learned from my day out of the office was networking skills!
+I recently attended the London CIPD Future of Work Conference; surprisingly, what I learned from my day out of the office was networking skills!
 I blogged about these on Natural HR: Networking – 3 top tips for avoiding small talk.
-But over the last few days I’ve been reflecting on the content of the day and the information shared by the Speakers.
+But over the last few days, I’ve been reflecting on the day’s content and the information shared by the Speakers.

-As an HR software vendor, I went along very much looking forward to the big themes on technology, automation, AI (artificial intelligence) and the changes we’ve seen in organisational structures over recent years, especially with the increased focus on the gig economy.
-Indeed the conference delivered on these themes and as you can see below, my expectations were met when the gig economy, led by AI quadrant took the lead on where we believed the future focus of the people profession to be.
+As an HR software vendor, I looked forward to the big themes on technology, automation, AI (artificial intelligence), and the changes we’ve seen in organisational structures over recent years, especially with the increased focus on the gig economy.
+Indeed the conference delivered on these themes.
+As you can see from the photo below, my expectations were met when the gig economy, led by the AI quadrant, took the lead on where we believed the future focus of the people profession to be.

 Question: What will the primary focus of the people profession be in 2030?

-So all in all, a good day in my world of Tech!
-But that’s not where it ends as on reflecting back to the content of the day, it was actually a session on “Trust, Leadership and Sustainable business” that I have taken most information away.
-Information which I can adapt and apply, not only in my capacity as an HR professional, but as a businesswoman growing a sustainable business and in continuing to support our customers and their expanding workforces.
+So, all in all, a good day in my world of Tech!
+But that’s not where it ends as reflecting on the day’s content, it was a session on “Trust, Leadership and Sustainable business” that I have taken most information away.
+I can adapt and apply this information as an HR professional and as a businesswoman growing a sustainable business and continuing to support our customers and their expanding workforces.

-The session explored what organisations are doing to become fit for the future in terms of culture, structure, remote working and democracy, which was delivered by three speakers:
+The session explored what organisations are doing to become fit for the future in terms of culture, structure, remote working, and democracy, which three speakers delivered:

 - Perry Timms, Chief Energy Officer, People & Transformational HR (PTHR).